ESSA Overview

 5. Sustains and expands historic investments in increasing access to high-quality preschool

-6. Maintains an expectation that there will be accountability and action to effect positive change in our lowest-performing schools, where groups of students are not making progress, and where graduation rates are low over extended periods of time
+6. Maintains an expectation that there will be accountability and action to effect positive change in our lowest-performing schools, where groups of students are not making progress, and where graduation rates are low over extended periods.

 Overview: Federally Funded Elementary and Secondary Education Act (ESEA) Programs in Bedford County Schools